 So how does this relate to humans?

 The guppies’ mating dynamic is, in essence, a rape culture.
 Rape faces no social opprobrium, and no standard of guppy behavior exists to entice male guppies to leave non-consenting partners alone.
 Indeed, rape is standard operating procedure for guppies, committed at every opportunity.
 Guppies have none of the attributes or concepts—societal well-being, empathy, autonomy, and most of all consent—that would be required to regard their behavioral norms as toxic.
-Indeed, it’s debatable whether they even have consciousness
+Indeed, it’s debatable whether they even have consciousness, by some definitions.

 A human-level intelligent being from a species or culture whose mating behavior resembled the guppy’s would have an impossibly difficult time understanding the concept of rape.
 This is a species whose only brush with the idea of consent is whether a female experiencing a male’s sexual display makes it easy or hard to copulate afterward, and what degree of mortal peril the male must survive to get his sought-after nookie.
 The idea that it ought ultimately to be a joint decision, that they both need to want sex to have it—that is beyond their ken.
 We should count ourselves lucky if males of this species are capable of imagining females to want anything, if they imagine them to have any desires at all.